Ittaimann/Balagan/CurrentTasks.md

     C) Asserts
         - investigate macro style asserts to allow for break points on line
     D) Testing Framework to make sure that my container changes aren't breaking things
+7. allocations
+    A) kinda in the container work but figure out a good way to allocations lmao